Ascot Races, February 2026

 Last season, the race went the way of Samuel Spade from the Ben Pauling yard.
 The six year old made stealthy progress and arrived late on the scene to record the success.

-This year's contest would be see Hurricane Bay carry top weight.
-Lucy Wadham's ten year old was a smart young prospect over hurdles three seasons ago, but failed to live up to the potential over fences.
-He now reverts back to hurdles following a poor effort at Cheltenham last time out.
-The Tim Vaughan-trained Kallium also held an entry in the earlier handicap hurdle, but lined up for this bigger test in stamina.
+This year's contest would be see the Tim Vaughan-trained Kallium carry top weight in this test of stamina.
 The six year old progressed nicely in his first season, winning four times and then returning to action with a good third at Doncaster at the end of November.
 Next up came Operation Manna for the Tom Lacey stable.
 The ten year old was a prolific winner earlier in his career, but more recently his form has more letters than numbers.
 He would pull up once again on latest start at Wincanton and has now returned to hurdling.
 The eleven year old Hung Jury was a very good sort in the point-to-point field and has transferred his ability to regular racing.
 Martin Keighley's gelding remains lightly raced over hurdles and was last seen pulling up in the Welsh National over the festive period.
-The largely unexposed runner in the field would be Dan Sketon's six year old Tormund Giantsbane.
-He would make a smooth start over hurdles by winning at Carlisle in November and was sent straight into a Grade Two at Sandown next time where he wasn't disgraced in fourth.
 The stable of Robbie Llewellyn often does well with their small string of horses and they would be represented by the long absent Loup de Maulde.
 The nine year old finished second in this race in 2023, but he was last seen to good effect by winning twice in a row in early 2024.
 This would be some training feat to bring him back to his best, some two years later.
-Olly Murphy often does well in restricted handicap contests like this one and would saddle the consistent Woodland Park.
-The seven year old has produced a series of good efforts in defeat this season, including at Uttoxeter last time when going close.
-This would be a big step up in trip however.
-A progressive horse in the line up would be the six year old Stone's Throw, trained by Billy Aprahamian.
-He started this season on a low note, but has bounced back to win his last two starts in good style; the latest of them coming by a wide margin at Doncaster.
 The six year old Yellow Star would take his place in the line up for the Gary and Josh Moore yard and his season has been a story of ups and down.
 He would cause a small surprise when winning at Warwick two starts ago, but was outclassed in the Lanzarote Hurdle at Kempton last time.
 He would be another to rise up in distance for this contest.
 The Fergal O'Brien team would be represented by the in form Heart Over Head.
 The seven year old has found a new level of form since stepping up to three miles and recorded a double of wins at Market Rasen and Uttoxeter either side of the New Year.
 The eight year old Il Va De Soi took his place in the line up for the Harry Derham stable and was heading in the right direction two seasons ago.
 In more recent times though, his form has dropped off and plenty of questions hover over him after two non-finishes recently.
 Next up would be High Treason for the Nigel and Willy Twiston-Davies stable.
 The seven year old began his career brightly with a pair of novice wins, but hasn't gone on since then and has finished in the midfield spots on his most recent races.
 Anthony Honeyball would be represented here by the eight year old Sea Invasion, who has a good strike rate of late.
 After winning twice at Plumpton at the end of last season, he returned to form after a slight blip by taking third at Kempton over the Christmas period and would be another with a good chance.
+Next would come a pair of runners from the Phillip Hobbs and Johnson White stable.
+The first would be the lightly raced six year old Oh My Johnny.
+He was last successful on this week last year, so this might be his time of the year, but ran below his potential when pulling up at Wincanton last month on his latest start.
+He would be joined by stablemate Solar System, carrying the silks of JP McManus.
+The seven year old has developed a likeable profile with a handful of wins last season and wasn't disgraced on his recent seasonal comeback when fifth at Haydock a month ago.
+Another quietly progressive runner would be Kayley Woollacott's Diamatiste.
+The seven year old rounded out last season with a win and has finished closer with each start.
+He looked like a winner in waiting when a close second last time out at Exeter.
+Tom Lacey's Walden rarely runs a bad race and landed back to back wins in 2025.
+The six year old faded out of contention last time out over two and a half miles and stepped up further in trip for this contest.
+The mare Crazierthandaisy would line up here for the Nicky Henderson stable and is another relatively unexposed runner.
+She bounced back from pulling up two starts ago by running a big race at Newbury, looking a threat under a late blunder lost her momentum.
+A second runner for the Kayley Woollacott stable would be the experienced Stratton Oakmont.
+He returned to action this season at his very best with an easy win at Exeter, but was unable to back it up last time out at Doncaster when finishing only midfield.
+Chris Gordon is enjoying a good season for winners this season and would saddle the French-bred Confinentic.
+The lightly raced six year old looked to be progressing well last season with a pair of wins, but he hasn't been at his best so far this season with two disappointing runs.
+Joe Tizzard would also be involved here as he relied on Striking A Pose, who was in search of a return to form.
+His latest win came back in May, but his last two starts have been poor as he pulled up over slightly longer distances.
+Completing the line up would be Dan Skelton's Top Guy.
+The six year old has found form of late with three top two finishes.
+He won nicely at Aintree back in December and then backed up with a good effort into second in a similar contest at Newbury.

 This competitive meeting would be rounded out with a bumper which is limited to mares.
 The contest, which is also restricted to horses of the age of four, five and six, can be the start of a productive career on track for the next generation of mares.
 Success in this contest could also prove vital to their future off track as a broodmare.